Conveniently located to serve Midland and Odessa, TX

-At Midland Plastic Surgery Center, we know that breast cancer can be one of the most devastating experiences in a woman’s life – and we are here to help.
-We respect that the decision to undergo breast reconstruction is very personal, complex, and intimate.
+At Midland Plastic Surgery Center, we know how helpful breast reconstruction is to cancer patients.
+We also know that breast cancer can be one of the most devastating experiences in a woman’s life – and we are here to help.
+We respect that the decision to undergo breast reconstruction in Midland is very personal, complex, and intimate.
 If you have had a mastectomy or are planning a mastectomy, plastic surgeon Dr. Kevin Cook can reconstruct the appearance of the breast for a natural look and feel.

 Candidates for Breast Reconstruction

 You may be an ideal candidate for breast reconstruction if:

 - You wish to restore the normal appearance of your breasts.

 - You are not suffering from another illness that may prevent proper recovery.